devplayer0/fyp/report.md

 implemented by referencing the ARM CoreSight Architecture manual [@coresight].
 Additionally, decoding of some ETM packets (extracted from the TPIU stream) was achieved by referencing the existing sigrok decoder as well as the ETM specification [@etm].

 It was at this point that the lack of support cycle-accurate tracing support in the ETM-M4 was discovered.
 The decision was made to stop exploring hardware tracing, since cycle accuracy is important to this project.
 It is also likely that a significant amount of further effort would be required to make this work at a level equivalent to gem5's tracing setup.
+Hardware tracing remains an option worth exploring, but time and resource limitations made it impractical for this project.

 The incomplete Python script, which reads in a list of 4-bit values from a `sigrok-cli` command's output, is included with the source for this project at `app/tpiu_decode.py`.